 So glad that you asked!

 There are four vaccines recommended for preteens.
 These vaccines can prevent very serious diseases like meningitis and HPV cancers.
 At 11-12 years old, preteens should receive vaccines to protect them from the following diseases:

 Teens 13-18 years old are recommended to get these vaccines:

 You can also take a look at the full immunization schedule for 7-18 year-olds, or check out the Vaccine-Preventable Diseases eBook.
 Share it with your parents, too!
 If you have any questions, talk with your parents and your doctor about the vaccines recommended for your age.
-COVID-19 vaccination is recommended for some adolescents.
+COVID-19 vaccination is recommended for everyone 6 months and older.